 Change P2617L23as follows:

 The GCM originator processing provides authentication and integrity of the frame body and the AAD as well as data confidentiality of the frame body.
-The output from the GCM originator processing consists of the encrypted data and 16 additional octets of encrypted MIC (see Figure 12-26 (Expanded GCMP MPDU)).
+The output from the GCM originator processing consists of the encrypted data and 16 additional octets of MIC (see Figure 12-26 (Expanded GCMP MPDU)).

+NOTE—In GCM originator processing, the MIC obtained is not encrypted, unlike in CCM originator processing.
+Refer to NIST Special Publication 800-38D for details.